SvipRepetitionCounting/TransRAC/README.md

 If you have any questions, don't hesitate to contact us!

-If you find the project or the dataset is useful, please cite the paper.
+If you find the project or the dataset is useful, please consider citing the paper.

 ```
 @inproceedings{hu2022transrac,
   author    = {Huazhang, Hu and
                Sixun, Dong and
                Yiqun, Zhao and
                Dongze, Lian and
                Zhengxin, Li and